 true: [41d] that

 person, either in life or

 after death.
-A good person is never neglected by the gods.
+A good person is not neglected by the gods.

 own approaching end has not happened by mere chance.
 I see clearly